joukos/PaperTTY/README.md

 So, it's been almost a year since last update and I've been very very busy.

-Since I'm going to be even *busier* for the next two years or so, and probably won't have much time to spend on this project, I wanted see if I could kludge this one last thing that I think is needed (and was referenced in https://github.com/joukos/PaperTTY/issues/23#issuecomment-435578128): a VNC client to PaperTTY.
+Since I'm going to be even *busier* for the next two years or so, and probably won't have much time to spend on this project, I wanted to see if I could kludge this one last thing that I think is needed (and was referenced in https://github.com/joukos/PaperTTY/issues/23#issuecomment-435578128): a VNC client to PaperTTY.

 **I'm happy to announce that it works!** It's not the most elegant or beautiful thing, but now you can run a graphical desktop and any programs you wish on these epaper screens.
 It also solves many problems and complexities with text-only terminals, namely encoding/font issues and other quirks.
 I've tested it with the 4.2" and the 2.13" displays.